marmotz-dev/codx/docs/writing-recipes.md

 ## Best Practices

-1. Group related steps: Keep related commands together (e.g., all package installations in one addPackages command).
+1. Group related actions: Keep related actions together (e.g., all package installations in one addPackages action).
 2. Use meaningful names: Use clear, descriptive names for files and paths.
 3. Version control: Always specify versions for critical dependencies.